Henry Maudsley: Maudsley Hospital

 In 1907, Maudsley collaborated with Frederick Mott, a neuropathologist, to make an offer to London County Council to found a new Maudsley Hospital, for which Maudsley donated £30,000, with the council finding another £30,000 plus.
 This was to be a new mental hospital that would treat early and acute cases and have an out-patient clinic.
 The hospital also housed teaching and research.
 The buildings were ready in 1915, temporarily used for war veterans, and officially opened in 1923.
 A special Act of Parliament had made voluntary treatment there financially possible.

 Maudsley's £30,000 has been described as an astonishingly high sum, and he still had at least £60,000 spare upon his death.

 A bronze bust of Maudsley overlooks the main staircase at the Institute of Psychiatry, Psychology and Neuroscience next to the Maudsley Hospital.

 Later life

 In his later years, Maudsley became something of a recluse, resigning from the Medico-Psychological Association and, in some scattered writings, expressing regret at his career choice of psychiatry.
 He submitted articles to the philosophy journal Mind, watched cricket matches and sent postcards.

-While earlier he had argued, per Bénédict Morel, that degenerate families would die out, he would begin in the 1890s to consider degeneration as a regressive force and threat to evolution and moral progress.
+While earlier he had argued, per Bénédict Morel, that degenerate families would die out, he began in the 1890s to consider degeneration as a regressive force and threat to evolution and moral progress.
 This appears to have had a significant influence on psychiatrists such as George Alder Blumer who became at least for some time converts to eugenics.

 Maudsley's wife died before him, and they had no children.

 He appears to have destroyed his own papers and correspondence.